Győri ETO FC

-ETO FC Győr (Egyetértés Torna Osztály Futball Club Győr; Concordance Gymnastics Department Football Club of Győr) or just ETO is a Hungarian professional football club from the city of Győr.
-They are best known for reaching the semi-finals of the European Cup 1964-65.
-The club has won the Hungarian League four times.
+Egyetértés Torna Osztály Futball Club (ETO FC; lit.
+'Concordance Gymnastics Department Football Club'), called Győri ETO FC (/hu/, DYURR-ee) or just ETO, is a Hungarian professional football club from the city of Győr.

+The club has won the Hungarian League five times.
+Their best European performance was when they reached the semi-finals of the 1964–65 European Cup.
 In 1904 the club was founded as Győri Vagongyár ETO and has undergone many name changes since.
 The colours of the club are green and white.

 History

 Győri ETO FC, a Hungarian professional football club, has a rich history that includes periods of great success and financial struggles.
 The club first reached the top Hungarian league in 1937.
 Their golden age was in the 1960s and early 1980s, when they won the Hungarian National Championship in 1963 and again in 1982 and 1983.
 During this time, they also competed in various European tournaments against notable teams like Benfica, Juventus, and Manchester United.
 After a less successful period in the 1990s, the club faced financial difficulties, leading to their relegation to the third division in 2015.
 However, they were promoted back to the second division in 2017 and recently returned to the top division in 2024.
+In 2026, the club won their fifth league title.

 Crest and colours

 The colours of the club are green and white.
 This combination of colours is very common in Hungary, as it is also used by clubs such as Ferencváros, Szombathelyi Haladás, Paks.
-The crest of the club includes a cock sitting on a cross.